Pikku-a/telegramXcharacterai/README.md

 ## About

 With this Telegram bot you can talk to CharacterAI characters.
 Self hosted.

+## Warning

+There is a slight possibility that your CharacterAI account gets banned if you use this.
+But there is also the option to use it as a Guest, but that has it's own downsides.

 ## To do
 - Simplify the code and remove unnecessary things